-And if you are recently lost a friend or loved one, and have been unable to attend the funeral during to COVID-19 restrictions, you might find this simple set of prayers helpful to say goodbye at home.
+If you have recently lost a friend or loved one, and have been unable to attend the funeral, you might find this simple set of prayers helpful to say goodbye at home.

 As Christians, we believe that God is with us; supporting us and upholding us in all the highs and lows of life, including during our grieving.
 But we also know that when we are each grieving, it can be hard to sense God’s presence with us and prayer can become difficult.